 What Is a Dead Cat Bounce?

-Thus, when a security or market experiences a steady decline, and then appears to bounce back, only to decline again — it’s known as a dead cat bounce.
-The “recovery” doesn’t have a rhyme or reason; it’s merely part of a short-term market variation, perhaps driven by market sentiment or other economic factors.
+Thus, when a security or market experiences a steady decline and then appears to bounce back — only to decline again — it’s often dubbed a dead cat bounce.

 It’s also important to point out that this financial phenomenon can pertain to individual securities such as stocks or bonds, to stock trading as a whole, or to a market.

 The point of trying to distinguish whether the rise in price will continue or reverse is because it can influence your strategy.
 If you have a short position, and you anticipate that a rally in stock price will end in a reversal, you may want to hold steady.
-If you think the rally will continue, you’ll want to exit a short position.

 Example of a Dead Cat Bounce

 To illustrate a dead cat bounce, let’s suppose company ABC trades for $70 on June 5, then drops in value to $50 per share over the next four months.
 Between Oct.
 7 and Oct.
-14, the price rises to $65 per share — but then starts to rapidly decline again on Oct.
+14, the price suddenly rises to $65 per share — but then starts to rapidly decline again on Oct.
 15. Finally, ABC’s stock price settles at $30 per share on Oct.
 16.

 This pattern is how a dead cat bounce might appear in a real-life trading situation.
 The security quickly paused the decline for a swift revival, but the price recovery was temporary before it started falling again and eventually steadied at an even lower price.

 There are countless examples of the dead cat bounce pattern in stocks and other securities, as well as whole markets.
-One of the most recent affected the entire stock market during the Covid pandemic.
+One of the most recent affected the entire stock market during the COVID-19 pandemic.

 A dead cat bounce is often the result of investors believing the market or security in question has hit its low point and they try to buy in to ride the turnaround.
 It can also occur as a result of investors closing out short positions.